Data Protected - Switzerland

 Are there any national derogations?

 Cantonal and local authorities are governed by separate, cantonal data protection legislation, not the revised DPA.
-They will, as well, have to be amended over time to satisfy the requirements of the revised Council of Europe Convention 108.
+Many of them already have been amended to satisfy the requirements of the revised Council of Europe Convention 108, others will follow over time.

 Federal authorities (including private persons entrusted with public tasks, such as those in the field of mandatory health insurance) are also subject to the revised DPA, but: (i) must comply with additional rules (for example, the processing of personal data is normally permitted only on the basis that there is a provision of Swiss law that permits such processing); and (ii) cannot rely on the same reasons for justifying a violation of a data subject’s personality as private persons can do.